 This article will shed light on some of the hidden criteria that banks use to vett you, so you can get over those final hurdles that are preventing your business from getting off the ground.

 Opening a business account for a company if far more difficult than opening a personal one.
-For the bank, there’s significantly more risk, especially with new and foreign company.
+For the bank, there’s significantly more risk, especially with new and foreign companies.

 But with the right information, you can avoid the common pitfalls and mistakes and be on your way to opening an account.